PennyLaneAI/qml/glossary/hybrid_computation.rst

 ==================

 In the context of quantum computing, the term *hybrid* refers to the strategy of mixing classical and quantum computations.
-This lies at the heard of optimizing :ref:`variational circuits <glossary_variational_circuit>`, where a quantum algorithm is optimized with the help of a classical co-processor.
+This lies at the heard of optimizing :doc:`variational circuits </glossary/variational_circuit>`, where a quantum algorithm is optimized with the help of a classical co-processor.

-Here, quantum devices are typically used to estimate averages of measurement results (i.e., expectations of quantum observables*), which are combined in a single classical cost function that determines how "good" the quantum circuits are.
+Typically, quantum devices used to estimate averages of measurement results (i.e., *expectations of quantum observables*), which are combined in a single classical cost function that determines how "good" the quantum circuits are.
 For example, in *variational quantum eigensolvers* :cite:`peruzzo2014variational`, the results of some quantum expectations :math:`\langle \hat{B}_i \rangle` are summed up.

 :html:`<br>`